k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

 ## Linking Tables
 A link can be added in both directions:
-* **Child to parent**, linking the child population to a parent table.
+* **Child to parent** - linking the child population to a parent table.
-* **Parent to child**, linking a parent table to a child population.
+* **Parent to child** - linking a parent table to a child population.

-you can either link them by dragging a connection line or by using the Tables Connection Assistance popup, as following:
+You can link them by either dragging a connection line or by using the Tables Connection Assistance popup window, as follows:

 ### Link a Child Table Population to a Parent Table
 1. Click the Population name of the child table.